sturlabragason/sturlabragason.github.io/_posts/2023-08-20-Goverment.md

 In essence, DACs offer a blueprint for a new kind of global empire, one that transcends physical borders and fosters a sense of global citizenship.
 They propagate a model of shared prosperity, empowering individuals, enhancing human dignity, and providing a dignified life for all.
 Through DACs, we can revisit the concept of global empires, not as relics of a bygone era, but as harbingers of a future marked by technological empowerment and human dignity.

-If you'd like to know more you can read the brief post I've written about DACs here: [https://sturlabragason.github.io/blog/2023/07/04/Decentralized-Autonomous-Communities.html](https://sturlabragason.github.io/blog/2023/07/04/Decentralized-Autonomous-Communities.html).
+I've written about DACs here: [https://sturlabragason.github.io/blog/2023/07/04/Decentralized-Autonomous-Communities.html](https://sturlabragason.github.io/blog/2023/07/04/Decentralized-Autonomous-Communities.html).